apashea/Julia-and-VB-in-Colab/README.md

 # Julia-and-VB-in-Colab
-This is a simple primer script for setting up and using Julia and the RxInfer package for variational Bayesian inference.
+This is a simple primer script for setting up and using Julia and the RxInfer package for message passing and variational Bayesian inference.

 ##### In-browser viewable link:
 - https://colab.research.google.com/drive/1KPTWUZad8jiJi12CckClig9MgSBGu1Et?usp=sharing